alters-mit/magnebot/doc/magnebot_controller.md

 Move the Magnebot forward or backward by a given distance.

+While moving, the Magnebot might start to tip over (usually because it's holding something heavy).
+If this happens, the Magnebot will stop moving and drop any objects with mass > 30.

 Possible [return values](action_status.md):

 - `success`
 - `failed_to_move`
 - `collision`
+- `tipping`

 | Parameter | Type | Default | Description |